 The food system accounts for roughly one-third of global greenhouse gas emissions.
 What you eat matters, not just for your health, but for the planet.
 The good news is that sustainable eating in 2026 is easier, more affordable, and more delicious than ever before.
-Here is a comprehensive guide to making your diet part of the climate solution.
+Here is a detailed guide to making your diet part of the climate solution.

 Understanding the Environmental Impact of Food